lukemoore66/roc/README.md

 ### Prerequisites

 .NET 4.5 and Powershell v5.
 Windows 10 already meets these requirements out of the box.
-You may have to download these components if you are running an older version.
+You may have to download these components if you are running an older version of Windows.

 ## Uses
 [ffmpeg](https://www.ffmpeg.org/) - Transcoder